torpkev/epidemic_docs/remedies.md

         amplifier: 1

 Effects to remove - matches on potion effect type, then removes the time from the number of seconds left on the timer, and removes amplifier from current amplifier.
 If number of seconds is <= 0 or if amplified <= 0, then the potion effect is completely removed.
+Potion effects information can be found here: [Potion Effects](https://torpkev.github.io/epidemic_docs/potioneffects)

     remove_effects:
       SLOW: